AmeliaMimi/Mouse-Data-Analysis-SQL/README.md

 - How to turn raw info into real insight
 - Why visualizations matter (and what they can reveal!)

-I'm excited to keep building, keep learning — and eventually add SQL queries and dashboards to this too. 🚀
+I'm excited to keep building, keep learning 🚀

 ---